yippee-fun/rubyschema/README.md

 ## Rails

-To install all the Ruby schemas in a Rails, you can run:
+To install all the Ruby schemas in a Rails app, you can run:

 ```
 bundle exec rails app:template LOCATION=https://www.rubyschema.org/rails.rb